-I am not currently teaching in any capacity, but it is something that I enjoy very much.
+I am not currently teaching in any official capacity, but it is something that I enjoy very much.
 For that reason, I still keep my statement of teaching philosophy available here.
 I have spent many years as a teaching assistant for computer science classes, and I have been a private tutor for high school math, chemistry, and physics.

 Yale University Teaching Fellow (2010-2014)

 At Yale, I was a teaching fellow for the introductory programming course (CPSC201: Introduction to Programming) as well as my adviser’s computer music course (CPSC432: Computer Music: Sound Representation and Synthesis).
 Being a TA multiple times (five semesters for 201 and 2 semesters for 432) has helped me get into the rhythm of teaching, and as my experience grew, so too did my responsibilities.
 I have been in charge of grading and office hours, but I have also given multiple lectures (some of which I prepared myself) and helped develop coursework.

 Yale’s online course evaluation form allows students to anonymously submit reviews of the courses they take.
 The following is a selected list of reviews that I have received as a teaching fellow at Yale: